NeverRIEght/google-photos-takeout-helper/README.md

 -------

 1. ~~Taking your export files and place it inside generated main folder on your local drive~~
-2. ~~Going throw all of this mess, taking info from json and placing it inside your multimedia files~~ (Only mp4 files are supported for now)
+2. Going throw all of this mess, taking info from json and placing it inside your multimedia files
 3. ~~Removes all json files in this main folder~~

 Also, here is the list of metadata supported: